Maplespe/ExplorerBlurMica/README.md

 ## Compatibility
 Compatible with StartAllBack, OldNewExplorer and other software that modifies window styles.

-It also seems to be compatible with third-party themes!
+It is also compatible with third-party themes.

 ## Catalog
 - [Overview](#overview)